 FIRST JOB OUT OF UNDERGRAD:

 My first job was as a Naval Architect at the Portsmouth, Virginia office of J.J.
-Henry, a naval architecture and marine engineering company supporting the local shipyards and the US Navy.
-It exposed me to a variety of projects, form certifying floating drydocks to doing structural calculations for the design of navy oilers.
+Henry, a naval architecture and marine engineering company supporting the local shipyards and the United States Navy.
+It exposed me to a variety of projects, from certifying floating drydocks to doing structural calculations for the design of navy oilers.

 MOST MEANINGFUL CAREER PROJECT: